ThomasPiergiovanni/oc_p5/README.md

 # P5 - Utilisez les données publiques d'Open Food Facts

 ## 1. Introduction.
 This program is named **"HealthyProductApp"**.
 It consists of offering to "Pur Beurre", a French restaurant in Montmartre Paris, a solution for finding healthier food substitutes to products one is usually consuming.
 After having selected the product the user wants to find substitute for, the program presents to him/her a list of healthier substitutes.
-The user can then select a substitute and decide to record/register its choice for later review..
+The user can then select a substitute and decide to record/register its choice for later review.

 ## 2. Prerequisite.
 This program requires the following components: